Ready Room Operational Manual

 Creating Labels

-Labels allow you to arbitrarily tag requests and storyboards.
-These tags can be used in filters or to visually conery additional information.
-Labels can be created at the account level or the inspection level.
-Account-level labels are avaialable across all inspections and storyboards, while inspection-level labels are limited to that one inspection and it's associated storyboards.
+Labels allow you to tag requests and storyboards.
+These tags can be used in filters or to visually convey additional information.
+Labels can be created at the account level or the Program level.
+Account-level labels are available across all inspections and storyboards, while program-level labels are limited to that program's inspections and the program's associated storyboards.

-An Account Administrator can define account-level labels by pulling down the Admin menu in the upper left-hand corner of the screen and select Labels.
-Inspection-level labels are created by clicking the "tag" button in the upper right of the inspection.
-The process of managing lables is the same.
-In the Manage Labels page, add a label name and description if desired and then choose a color (note that color pickers differ by web browser), then click Create.
+An Account Administrator can define account-level labels by pulling down the Admin menu in the upper left-hand corner of the screen and selecting Labels.
+Program-level labels are created by clicking the "tag" button in the upper right hand corner of the inspection or from the "Labels" link when viewing a program.
+The process of managing labels is the same.
+In the Manage Labels page, add a label name and description (if desired) and then choose a color (note that color pickers differ by web browser), then click Create.

 Edit a label by selecting it in the Existing Labels list, modifying the data, and clicking Update.
 Delete the selected label by clicking the Delete button.